Description of Boswellia

-As a warming herb, frankincense helps to correct excess yin energy, which is cold in nature.
+As a warming herb, frankincense helps to correct excess yin (cold) energy.
 As a bitter, frankincense tends to dry out dampness; its pungency helps promote qi and fluid circulation.

-It’s important to note that TCM is a highly comprehensive and in-depth science that never recommends the self-prescription of anything.
+It’s important to note that TCM is a highly comprehensive and in-depth science that never recommends self-prescribing.
 Almost anything used in TCM is prescribed alongside something else to help maximize its effects and serve as a counterbalance to prevent any potential imbalance.

 The conjunctive herbs prescribed will depend on the individual’s constitution and thus must be determined by a trained practitioner.
 Identifying the best additional herbs requires an analysis of your basic state of being and the harmony between the various elements of your body compared to those of the herbs.

 Herbal & Pharmaceutical Actions